 Affidavit of Service

-The plaintiff is responsible for notifying ("serving") each defendant of the claim.
+The plaintiff is responsible for notifying (“serving”) each defendant of the claim.
 This ensures that the defendant has the opportunity to see the claim in a timely fashion.
-While there are a number of ways that a claim may be served, two common ways are by Personal Service or Registered Mail.
+A claim may be served by Personal Service or by Registered Mail.
 Details about the methods of service and time restrictions are described in the document called Starting Your Action.

 Once you have served the defendant, you must be able to provide the Court with proof that this service took place.
 This is done either by you testifying orally in court or by filing an Affidavit of Service through the Provincial Court clerk’s office.

 To prepare the Affidavit of Service, select the appropriate form, fill in the necessary information, sign it in front of a Commissioner for Oaths or a lawyer, and file it at the court office.
-If you need help completing the Affidavit of Service, bring the documents to the Provincial Court and the clerk will help you.
+If you need help completing the Affidavit of Service, do NOT sign it, but bring the documents to the Provincial Court and the clerk, who is also a Commissioner for Oaths, will help you.

 Regina Small Claims